Economic activity and social change in the UK, real-time indicators: 19 June 2025

 Advanced notification of potential redundancies

-Calculated as a four-week rolling average, the number of potential redundancies in the week to 7 July 2024 was 36% lower than the equivalent week of 2023.
-The number of employers proposing redundancies was 13% lower when compared with the same period.
+The number of potential redundancies was 3% lower in the four weeks to 1 June 2025 than the equivalent four weeks of 2024.
+The number of employers proposing redundancies was 5% higher when compared over the same period.

 Comparisons with the equivalent period a year ago help account for any seasonal impacts.
 For more information, our accompanying Advanced notification of potential redundancies dataset is available.